tomayac/http-archive-progressive-web-apps/docs/Progressive_Web_Apps_in_the_HTTP_Archive.md

 ## The HTTP Archive to the Rescue

 The [HTTP Archive](https://httparchive.org/) tracks how the web is built and provides historical data to quantitatively illustrate how the web is evolving.
 The archive’s crawlers process [500,000](https://httparchive.org/faq#how-does-the-http-archive-decide-which-urls-to-test)[ URLs](https://httparchive.org/faq#how-does-the-http-archive-decide-which-urls-to-test) for both desktop and mobile twice a month.
 These URLs come from the most popular 500,000 sites in the [Alexa Top 1,000,000](http://www.alexa.com/topsites) list and are mostly homepages that may or may not be representative for the rest of the site.
-The data in the HTTP Archive can be [queried through BigQuery](https://github.com/HTTPArchive/legacy.httparchive.org/blob/master/docs/bigquery-gettingstarted.md), where multiple tables are available in the httparchive project.
+The data in the HTTP Archive can be [queried through BigQuery](https://github.com/HTTPArchive/legacy.httparchive.org/blob/master/docs/bigquery-gettingstarted.md), where multiple tables are available in the ```httparchive``` project.
 As these tables tend to get fairly big, they are partitioned, but multiple associated tables can be queried using the [wildcard symbol '*'](https://cloud.google.com/bigquery/docs/querying-wildcard-tables).
 For our purposes, three families of tables are relevant, leading to three different approaches:
-* httparchive.lighthouse.*, which contains data about [Lighthouse](https://developers.google.com/web/tools/lighthouse/) runs.
+* ```httparchive.lighthouse.*```, which contains data about [Lighthouse](https://developers.google.com/web/tools/lighthouse/) runs.
-* httparchive.pages.*, which contain the JSON-encoded parent documents’ [HAR](https://w3c.github.io/web-performance/specs/HAR/Overview.html) data.
+* ```httparchive.pages.*```, which contain the JSON-encoded parent documents’ [HAR](https://w3c.github.io/web-performance/specs/HAR/Overview.html) data.
-* httparchive.response_bodies.*, which contains the raw response bodies of all resources and sub-resources of all sites in the archive.
+* ```httparchive.response_bodies.*```, which contains the raw response bodies of all resources and sub-resources of all sites in the archive.
 In the following, we will discuss all three approaches and their particular pros and cons, as well as present the extractable data and ideas for further research.
 All [queries are also available on GitHub](https://github.com/tomayac/http-archive-progressive-web-apps) and are released under the terms of the Apache 2.0 license.

 **⚠️ Warning:** while BigQuery grants everyone a certain amount of [free quota per month](https://cloud.google.com/bigquery/pricing#free), on-demand pricing kicks in once the free quota is consumed.
 Currently, this is [$5 per ](https://cloud.google.com/bigquery/pricing#on_demand_pricing)[terabyte](https://cloud.google.com/bigquery/pricing#on_demand_pricing).
 Some of the shown queries process 70+(!) terabytes!
 You can see the amount of data that will be processed by clicking on the *Validator* icon:
 ![image alt text](image_0.png)

-## Approach 1: httparchive.lighthouse.* Tables
+## Approach 1: ```httparchive.lighthouse.*``` Tables

 ### Description

 [Lighthouse](https://developers.google.com/web/tools/lighthouse/) is an automated open-source tool for improving the quality of web pages.
 One can run it against any web page, public or requiring authentication.
 It has audits for *Performance*, *Accessibility*, *Progressive Web App*, and more.
-The httparchive.lighthouse.* tables contain JSON dumps ([example](https://gist.github.com/tomayac/05fed2d4bfa94fe066c705510a3c2103)) of past reports that can be extracted via BigQuery.
+The ```httparchive.lighthouse.*``` tables contain JSON dumps ([example](https://gist.github.com/tomayac/05fed2d4bfa94fe066c705510a3c2103)) of past reports that can be extracted via BigQuery.

 ### Cons

 The biggest con is that obviously the tables only contain data of web pages that were ever run through the tool, so there is a blind spot.
-Additionally, Lighthouse only processes mobile pages, so there are no results for desktop.
+Additionally, while latest versions of Lighthouse process mobile and desktop pages, the currently used Lighthouse only processes mobile pages, so there are no results for desktop.
 One pitfall when working with these tables is that in a past version of Lighthouse *Progressive Web App* was the first category that was shown in the tool, however the [order was flipped](https://github.com/GoogleChrome/lighthouse/issues/3599) in the current version so that now *Performance* is first.
 In the query we need to take this corner case into account.

 ### Pros